Painful Bowel Movements: Know its Causes & Treatment

 Side effects of other medical problems

-There is a wide range of medical conditions that can lead to painful stools as a side effect.
-These include (but are not limited to) irritable bowel syndrome ("IBS"), endometriosis, certain skin conditions, and certain cancers.
+As a side effect, painful stools can be caused by a number of medical diseases.
+Irritable bowel syndrome ("IBS"), endometriosis, specific skin disorders, and specific malignancies are a few examples of these.
 Before jumping to the conclusion that you have any of these more serious medical conditions, it is essential to see a doctor.

 Treatment for pelvic pain varies depending on the cause, the intensity of the pain, and how often the pain occurs.
 Sometimes pelvic pain is treated with medication, including antibiotics.
 If the pain results from a problem with any of the pelvic organs, treatment may involve surgery or other procedures.
 Physiotherapy can sometimes be helpful.
 Plus, since living with chronic pelvic pain can be stressful and overwhelming, studies have shown the benefit of working with a trained counselor, psychologist, or psychiatrist most of the time.
 A doctor can provide more information about the different treatments for pelvic pain.